Kyle Tucker Player Props: Astros vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.65 team ERA ranks 25th across all league pitching staffs.
+- The Nationals have the 25th-ranked team ERA among all league pitching staffs (4.68).

-- Nationals pitchers combine to give up 86 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- The Nationals rank 24th in baseball in home runs given up (90 total, 1.4 per game).

-- The left-hander last appeared on Wednesday against the Arizona Diamondbacks, when he went six innings, allowing three earned runs while giving up 11 hits.
+- The right-hander's last time out came on Friday against the Atlanta Braves, when he threw five innings, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.